PythonOT/POT/docs/source/quickstart.rst

 ------------------------------------------

 .. note::

     In POT, most functions that solve OT or regularized OT problems have two versions that return the OT matrix or the value of the optimal solution.
-For instance :any:`ot.emd` return the OT matrix and :any:`ot.emd2` return the Wassertsein distance.
-This approach has been implemented in practice for all solvers that return an OT matrix (even Gromov-Wasserstsein)
+For instance :any:`ot.emd` returns the OT matrix and :any:`ot.emd2` returns the Wassertsein distance.
+This approach has been implemented in practice for all solvers that return an OT matrix (even Gromov-Wasserstsein).

+.. _kantorovitch_solve:

 Solving optimal transport
 ^^^^^^^^^^^^^^^^^^^^^^^^^